deeheber/Rock-Paper-Scissors-Chrome-Extension/readme.md

 ## Rock Paper or Scissors?

+**Note: This repo is archived and won't be receiving any updates.**

 > A computerized version of a classic handheld game.
 Created for serious competition, settling differences, or when you don’t have any coins for a coin toss.

-Download and install on the Chrome app store [here](https://chrome.google.com/webstore/detail/rock-paper-scissors/ngdfhjfgdakniamhoodbaljgoaoollok)

 Installation Instructions if you prefer to not download from the Chrome app store:
   1. Open Chrome and type “chrome://extensions” into the address bar